hovey/pyschool/README.md

 ## Convention > Configuration

 Code should just run the first time, without clients needing to spend excessive amount of time configuring prior to the run.
-Use default values.
-Allow clients to modify the default values.
+Services should use default values.
+Allow clients to modify the default values through the service's API.

 ## Kill all verbs